oliverschloebe/simple-yearly-archive/readme.txt

 == Changelog ==

+= 1.7.0.2 =
+* Fixed an issue with the plugin's textdomain not loading

 = 1.7.0.1 =
 * Added legacy direct PHP invocation again: `<?php simpleYearlyArchive(); ?>` (sorry!)
 * Fixed an issue where the anchored years weren't displayed